Health and Safety Policy

 The West Egg Group encourages open communication on health and safety issues.
 Open communication is essential to providing an accident-free and productive work environment.

-Health and safety comments will be reviewed by human resources manager, Silvia Santos who will initiate an investigation on each reported or potential hazard.
+- Health and safety comments will be reviewed by the human resources manager, Silvia Santos who will initiate an investigation on each reported or potential hazard.

 Managers and supervisors will: